topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 To stop the script, press Ctrl+C.
 Upon termination, GPIO88 will be automatically unexported and cleaned up.

-Note: GPIO88 is used here as an example.
+**Note**: GPIO88 is used here as an example.
 You may use any other available GPIO pin depending on your sensor wiring and header layout.
 Be sure to check the D3-G pinout before choosing a GPIO number.
 <br/>

 ### 7.1.5 Infrared Sensor (SZH-SSBH-002)
+An infrared sensor can be used to detect nearby obstacles by sensing reflected infrared light and outputting a digital signal via GPIO.
-This experiment explains how to use the SZH-SSBH-002 infrared sensor with the TOPST D3-G board to detect obstacles through a digital input signal.
+This section demonstrates how to connect and read input from the SZH-SSBH-002 infrared sensor using the D3-G board.
 <br/>

 #### Step 1.
 Hardware Requirements

 - TOPST D3-G board (x1)
 - Breadboard (x1)
-- Button (x1)
+- Infrared Sensor (x1)
-- male to female jumper wire (x3)
+- male to female jumper wire (x5)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)